uhasker/getting-things-done-in-next-js/src/chapter2/04-union-types.md

 // todo now has the literal type 'Todo'
 ```

-While literal types by themselves are not very helpful, they are extremely useful in the context of union types.
+While literal types by themselves are not very helpful, they become extremely useful in the context of union types.

 ### Unions of Literal Types

-A **union type** is a type that represents a value which may be one of multiple values.
+A **union type** is a type that represents a value which may be one of multiple types.
 Consider a type `TaskState` which represents one of the following states:

 - Todo